Skip to content

 Elias Lönnrot

-"In the District of Kajaani people speak the clearest Finnish, as anywhere else I know in Finland."
+"In the Kajaani district, people speak the clearest Finnish of anywhere I know in Finland"

 Vitalii Dobrynin maalaus Lännrotista

-Elias Lönnrot is one of those great Finnish men that influenced the birth of Finland as a nation.
-J. W. Snellman was a national awakener.
-Lönnrot, on the other hand, provided Finland with a cultural basis for a common identity.
-Not only did he create a mythical past for Finland through the Kalevala, but he also developed the Finnish written language.
+Elias Lönnrot was one of the great Finnish figures who profoundly influenced the emergence of Finland as a nation.
+While J. V. Snellman is often regarded as a political awakener of the nation, Lönnrot provided Finland with a cultural foundation for a shared identity.
+Through the Kalevala, he created a mythical past for the Finnish people, and through his linguistic work, he helped shape modern written Finnish.

-He studied hard by himself and managed to the Academy of Turku in 1822, the very same year J. W. Snellman and J. L. Runeberg attended too.
-He graduaded fom the Bachelor of Philosophy in 1827.
+Through persistent self-study, he gained admission to the Academy of Turku in 1822—the same year as J. V. Snellman and J. L. Runeberg.
+He completed his Bachelor of Philosophy degree in 1827.

 Paikkarin torppa